At Skyservice™, we operate under a single guiding principle of Safety and Service Excellence – Always!

 The ability to travel remains complex with some countries continuing to have closed borders, and others requesting additional documentation, COVID-19 testing and visas to gain entry.

-Any customer experiencing COVID-19 symptoms, regardless of destination, will be unable to board an aircraft.
+To support the safety requirements and mandates, customers experiencing COVID-19 symptoms, regardless of destination, will be unable to board an aircraft.
+Masks are requested to be worn in cabin when social distancing is unavailable.

-All air passengers five years of age or older arriving to Canada from another country must provide evidence of a negative polymerase chain reaction (PCR) or reverse transcription loop-mediated isothermal amplification (RT-LAMP) test.
+All air passengers five years of age or older arriving to Canada from another country are required to take a polymerase chain reaction (PCR) or reverse transcription loop-mediated isothermal amplification (RT-LAMP) test within 72 of their scheduled departure time and show evidence of a negative test result prior to boarding.

 Documentation of your test result must include full traveller name, date of birth, testing facility/organization name and address, test date, and the PCR/RT-LAMP test result.
 Please ensure all test result documentation identified the test conducted was PCR/RT-LAMP.